PublicSoftTools

 How to Use the robots.txt Generator

-4. Enter the paths to disallow or allow.
-Use the quick-path buttons to insert common paths like /admin/ or /api/.
+4. Enter paths to disallow or allow.
+Use the quick-path buttons to insert /admin/, /api/, etc.

-5. Click Copy and paste the output into a file named robots.txt at your site's root.
+5. Click Copy and paste the output into a file named robots.txt at your site root

-A robots.txt file is made up of one or more groups.
-Each group starts with one or more User-agent: lines followed by Disallow: and/or Allow: directives.
+A robots.txt file consists of one or more groups.
+Each group starts with one or more User-agent: lines followed by Disallow: and Allow: directives, then optionally a Crawl-delay: directive.

 User-agent: *